 The International VELUX Award has enjoyed increasing numbers of participants since its inception in 2004.
 Since its inception in 2004, more than 10,000 students from more than 800 schools from all regions of the world have participated in the competition.

 The 2022 jury, which included Anupama Kundoo, John Ronan, Rainer Hofmann, Fuensanta Nieto, and Lotte Kragelund met in Copenhagen to examine 507 submitted projects submitted from 211 schools of architecture and to select 10 Regional Winners in two categories: Daylight in Buildings and Daylight Investigations.

 The jury noted the “future-oriented nature of the projects … high in imagination and aspiration.”
 Jury chair John Ronan explained that the jury selected projects which demonstrated not only a “vision, but also .. technical support of that vision and concise explanation of the idea.”

-The regional winners are invited to the World Architecture Festival in Lisbon, Portugal at the end of November where they will present their projects to the jury, who will then select the two global winners of the International VELUX Award 2022.
+The regional winners were invited to the World Architecture Festival in Lisbon, Portugal at the end of November where they presented their projects to the jury, who then selected the two global winners of the International VELUX Award 2022.

 Theme and objectives

 “Light of Tomorrow” is the overall theme of the International VELUX Award.
 The award seeks to challenge the future of daylight in the built environment with an open-minded and experimental approach.
 Therefore, the award seeks to widen the boundaries of daylight in architecture, including aesthetics, functionality, sustainability, and the interaction between buildings and environment.

 Projects that demonstrate applicable principles for providing daylight and sunlight into buildings – including the effects of building construction and context of the site, shape and dimensions, window openings, screens, shadings, interior divisions, materials and external conditions.